darrenpangan/reservations_api/README.md

 - Copy and paste the payload (JSON format) in the corresponding field.
 - Click the "Send" button.

+## Notes
+- Some information in the payload that can be calculated were not included in the models (guest and reservation).
+For example, the total number of guests is present in the payloads.
+This can be calculated by adding the number of adult, children, and infant guests.

 ## To do's
 - Validate that reservation start date is not ahead of end date.
 - Add authorization.